 - Printers and their power consumption can account for up to 7% of an organisation’s total electricity consumption.

 Printers last between 3 and 5 years before needing to be replaced.
 These printers become hazardous waste (electronic waste) at end of life.
 As many countries do not have the facilities to appropriately handle electronic waste (e-waste), much of this e-waste is being dumped in developing countries, causing various health issues for the local communities and various environmental negative impacts, as hazardous compounds leak into the environment.
-Read more about e-waste being dumped in Africa.
+The question is, who is responsible for waste?

 Always consider the steps you can take with paper, cartridges and printers to recuse the impact.
 To learn more about the environmental impact, download our infographic.